 Myth 3: Unemployment Compensation Applies to Layoffs Only

 Many people think that they do not qualify for unemployment compensation because they have been fired.
 That simply is not the determining factor.
-Certainly layoffs are the traditionally means by which terminated employees obtain unemployment compensation.
+Certainly, layoffs are the traditional means by which terminated employees obtain unemployment compensation.
 However, the real factor is whether or not the employee has lost the job due to their own “intentional misconduct.”
 This does not mean that the employee was negligent or doing a poor job.
 It had to be intentional and it had to be misconduct.
 If the employer can show that they warned an employee about a certain action and the employee subsequently intentionally violated that policy, the employer might win the battle.
 However, this is very difficult to do.
 Terminated employees should realize the strong probabilities of success with the unemployment compensation office.